News Archive

 WarningOur native salmon are in danger from a highly contagious parasite (Gyrodactylus salaris) that has devastated freshwater salmon stocks in a number of countries.
 In Norway for example, salmon stocks in 20 rivers have been virtually wiped out.

 Less than a millimetre long, the parasite multiplies very rapidly, and it only takes one to start an epidemic.
-Countries currently affected are:

 The parasite is capable of surviving for several days in damp and/or wet conditions (such as on waders, fishing tackle, bags,nets etc.), therefore it could be accidentally introduced by an angler who fishes a river in an infected country and then uses the same equipment in the UK without taking precautionary measures.

 The parasite needs a wet environment to survive.
 If you fish in any of the infected countries make sure that your tackle is completely dry before using it on any UK river.
-The safest precaution is to dry your tackle at a minimum of 20 degrees centigrade for at least two days before use in the UK.
+The safest precaution is to dry your tackle at a minimum of 20 degrees celsius for at least two days before use in the UK.